A liver biopsy removes a sample of liver tissue for testing.

 Description of the Procedure

-- Laparoscopic liver biopsy—done when the biopsy needs to be taken from a specific area of the liver
+- Laparoscopic liver biopsy—to take a biopsy from a specific area of the liver

-- Transvenous liver biopsy—done if blood clots poorly or there is a lot of fluid in the abdomen
+- Transvenous liver biopsy—to take a biopsy in someone whose blood does not clot well or who has a lot of fluid in the belly

 Copyright © Nucleus Medical Media, Inc.